In a Nutshell

 Bankruptcy

-There are three types of bankruptcies to consider; chapter 7, 11, and 13.
-Chapter 7 bankruptcies settle unsecured debt by liquidating your nonexempt properties and paying off the debt balances.
-Chapter 11 bankruptcy works by restructuring repayment plans without affecting business operations and is available for businesses who have too much debt.
-Chapter 13 bankruptcies are for businesses and individuals who can manage debt payments with their consistent monthly income.
-Their assets and nonexempt properties aren’t liquidated if they stick to the repayment plan.
+There are three types of bankruptcies to consider: Chapters 7, 11, and 13.
+Chapter 7 bankruptcies settle unsecured debt by liquidating your nonexempt properties and paying off debt balances.
+Chapter 11 bankruptcy restructures repayment plans without affecting business operations and is available for businesses with too much debt.

 Debt Forgiveness